 Antimicrobials Ulcer healing is delayed if there is bacterial infection within the wound bed.
 Erythema, purulent exudate, and fever are signs of infection.
 Cleansing and application of topical antibiotics may be sufficient for superficial infection with minimal surrounding erythema.
 Systemic antibiotics are indicated for deep/surrounding tissue infection, or if ulcer healing is delayed.

-Cleanse wounds that are expected to heal with non-cytotoxic fluids (e.g. saline).
-Cytotoxic fluids (e.g. Betadine) will kill granulation tissue.
-Clinical Pearl: do not cleanse an ulcer with any fluid you wouldn’t put in your eye if you want the ulcer to heal.
+Cleanse wounds that are expected to heal with non-cytotoxic fluids (e.g., saline).
+Cytotoxic fluids (e.g., Betadine) will kill granulation tissue.
+Clinical Pearl: do not cleanse an ulcer with any fluid you would not put in your eye if you want the ulcer to heal.

 Dressings Living tissue requires moisture for transport of oxygen and nutrients.
 A moist ulcer environment promotes the migration of fibroblasts and epithelial cells; growth factors are present in the serous exudate that speed healing.
 In contrast, a dry environment is conducive to necrosis and eschar.